-NASA’s Lost Spacecraft Conclusion: Units in FEM
+NASA’s Lost Spacecraft Units in FEM

 As one would have noticed, there are no predefined units when using FEM software.
 It is left to the user to ensure that the right conjugates are used.
-If the unit used for length is meter, then the right units for other aspects for mechanical units are kilogram and seconds.
+If the unit used for length is meter, then the right units for other aspects of mechanical units are kilograms and seconds.
 In contrast, if the units are millimeters, then the right units are milligrams and milliseconds, and so on.
 Every time you think about setting up your simulations, you have to give the units a thought!

 When using an FEA or CFD simulation software, be aware that not all the solutions on the market offer both the metric and the imperial units.
 To help our users avoid making design mistakes, SimScale supports both the metric and the imperial systems, which you choose in the first step of creating your simulation.
 All you have to do is make sure your collaborators use the same system.